1.1 Chambers is committed to applying the principles of equality, diversity and inclusion in all aspects of its work and recruitment.

 - Exclusion from social networks and activities.

-4. Harassment on any of the grounds mentioned above is a particular form of discrimination which will not be tolerated.
-It is conduct which is unwanted and a characteristic of it is that it undermines the victim’s dignity at work and can create a hostile or humiliating working environment not only for the victim but for the rest of the employees.
+2.4 Harassment on any of the grounds mentioned above is a particular form of discrimination which will not be tolerated.
+It is conduct which is unwanted and a characteristic of it is that it undermines the victim’s dignity at work and can create a hostile or humiliating working environment not only for the victim but for the rest of the employees and/or barristers.
 Barristers and employees have a personal responsibility to behave in a manner which is not offensive to others.

-Chambers will make reasonable adjustments to employment arrangements or to physical features of the premises to ensure that those who suffer from a disability are not unjustifiably disadvantaged in comparison with persons who are not disabled.
+2.5 Disability.
+Chambers will make reasonable adjustments to employment arrangements or to physical features of the premises to ensure that those who suffer from a disability are not disadvantaged in comparison with persons who are not disabled.

-Each employee should remember that should they be guilty of an act of discrimination then this may be actionable personally against that employee as well as possibly being actionable against Chambers as such.
-Acts of discrimination or harassment by employees or Barristers will normally result in disciplinary action.
-Employees are required to co-operate in any measures introduced by Chambers designed to ensure equal opportunity and non-discrimination and to draw to the attention of the Support Services Manager suspected discriminatory acts or practices.
-The Support Services Manager will use his best endeavours to ensure that staff supervision is such that this Policy is rigorously followed.
+2.6 Each employee should remember that should they be guilty of an act of discrimination this may be actionable personally against that employee as well as possibly being actionable against Chambers.
+Acts of discrimination or harassment by employees or barristers will normally result in disciplinary action.
+Employees are required to co-operate in any measures introduced by Chambers designed to ensure equal opportunity and non-discrimination and to draw to the attention of their manager or the Head of Human Resources suspected discriminatory acts or practices.
+The Head of Human Resources will use her best endeavours to ensure that managers and employees rigorously follow this Policy.

-8. This policy applies to all aspects of Chambers’ operations.
-Of particular concern, although not exclusively are:-
+4.1 This policy applies to all aspects of Chambers’ operations.
+Of particular importance, although not exclusively are:

 The Chambers’ Pupillage Policy Document contains a commitment to equal opportunities in the selection and recruitment of pupils.
 It is intended that this policy document should apply to the selection and recruitment of pupils.
 The Pupillage Policy Document is readily available on request.